ithaka/PEP/docs/index.md

 # Using the thumb drive

-The thumb drive contains the full index of the JSTOR Archive Journals collection and open journal content.
+The thumb drive contains the full index of the JSTOR Archive collection.
+PDF files of open journal and book content are also included.

 ## Compatibility

-The thumb drive is compatible with Windows.
+The thumb drive is **compatible with Windows**.
 (It is not designed for Macintosh computers.)

 ## Installation

 1. Place the thumb drive into the computer.
 (The thumb drive uses a USB-C connector, but an adapter to USB-A is included as well.)
 2. A file explorer window will show the contents for the thumb drive.
 (If the thumb drive does not open automatically, navigate to “My Computer” and open the thumb drive.)
 3. Double-click “start.bat.”
 This process should take about one minute to complete.
-4. Open a browser, Chrome is ideal, and type “http://localhost:1323” into the URL bar.
+4. Open a browser, Chrome is ideal, and enter “http://localhost:1323” into the URL bar.
 The search index should now be visible.

 ## Local access

 You may copy the entire contents of the flash drive (1.2 Terabytes) to the computer.
-Alternatively, you may copy just the search tool (~200 gigabytes) by skipping the "pdfs" folder which contains the open journal content.
+Alternatively, you may copy just the search tool (~200 gigabytes) by skipping the "pdfs" folder which contains the PDF files for the open content.

 # Using the NUC